forcedotcom/cli/releasenotes/README.md

 ------------

-* FIX and NEW: (This fix and new feature is interesting mostly to Salesforce CLI plugin developers.)
+* NEW and FIX: (This new and fixed issue is interesting mostly to Salesforce CLI plugin developers.)
 The JSDoc for the [`SfProject`](https://forcedotcom.github.io/sfdx-core/classes/sfProject.SfProject.html) and [`SfProjectJson`](https://forcedotcom.github.io/sfdx-core/classes/sfProject.SfProjectJson.html) classes in the `@salesforce/core` library now align with the code, and we cleaned up the examples.
-While we were in there anyway, we added these two useful methods: `SfProject.getPluginConfiguration` and `SfProject.setPLuginConfiguration`.
+While we were messing around in there anyway, we added these two useful methods: `SfProject.getPluginConfiguration` and `SfProject.setPLuginConfiguration`.
 Check 'em out! (sfdx-core PR [#1094](https://github.com/forcedotcom/sfdx-core/pull/1094))

 * FIX: You can now correctly deploy and retrieve the DecisionMatrixDefinition, DecisionMatrixDefinitionVersion, and ExpressionSetDefinitionVersion metadata types.
 (GitHub issue [#2823](https://github.com/forcedotcom/cli/issues/2823), source-deploy-retrieve PR [#1357](https://github.com/forcedotcom/source-deploy-retrieve/pull/1357))